andrikpowell/nyan-launcher/compileWindows.md

 ```
 make
 ```
-Make sure that this launcher is in the same folder as **dsda-doom** There you go!
+Make sure that this launcher is in the same folder as **nyan-doom** There you go!
 You can now use this launcher